geoscixyz/em/content/geophysical_surveys/mt/data.rst

 Processing
 **********

-From Time Domain measurements to Frequency domain data
+From time-domain measurements to frequency-domain data
 ------------------------------------------------------

 The MT instrumentation measures the electric and magnetic fields over time but the data of interest are impedances, which is the ratio of the electric and magnetic field.
 A few steps are requried to calculate the impedances from the measured time series.
 The time series are amplified, filtered, and converted from analog to digial format by the data collection system :cite:`rosenkjar2011`.